Climate Action Plans

 - Issaquah Climate Action Plan (2021) — Based on recommendations developed during a 2020 Community Convening on Climate event.
 It builds on the city’s Mobility Master Plan, Sustainable Buildings Action Strategy, and Parks Strategic Plan.

-- King County Climate Action — Webpage with links to the county's CAP and related programs/initiatives, including a community toolkit, community task force, GIS open data portal and more.
+- King County Climate Action — Offers links to the county's CAP and related programs/initiatives, including a community toolkit, community task force, and GIS open data portal.

 - Kirkland Sustainability Master Plan (2020) — Includes sustainability goals organized by eight focus areas that are intended to be measurable and actionable.
 The plan is to be revised every five years.

 - Mercer Island Climate Action Plan (2023) — Includes 5 focus areas and 59 actions and policies to help the city meet its climate goals.